 Work with links

-You can shrink links (URLs) in social posts to save characters, and to keep your posts looking tidy.
-The Hootsuite dashboard uses the ow.ly link shortener by default, which tracks click stats that can be viewed in Hootsuite Analytics.
-Note that links on Twitter always reserve 23 characters in tweets.
+You can shorten links (URLs) in social posts to save character space, and to keep your posts clear and concise.
+Hootsuite uses the ow.ly link shortener by default, which allows you to add add link-tracking parameters to analyze link or content performance.

 The ow.ly shortener does not affect your site’s search engine optimization (SEO).
 Because each shortener responds like a 301 redirect, visibility and web page ranking pass through to your site.